 An Arizona church known for feeding migrants now says the city is blocking its work

-For the past 23 years, Gethsemani Baptist Church in San Luis, Arizona, made it its mission to offer food to anyone who wanted it.
+For the past 23 years, Gethsemani Baptist Church in San Luis, Ariz., made it its mission to offer food to anyone who wanted it.

 Through free meals and food drives, the church fed its local community, as well as hungry families in the greater region, like California and Mexico.